SameerNadaf/SameerNadaf/README.md

 ---

-## 🤝 Let’s Build Together
+## 🤝 Open to Building
-Got an app idea?
-Something simple, fun, or even crazy?
+If you have an idea — small utility app, SwiftUI concept, <br/>
-Let’s see if we can make it real.
+or anything worth experimenting with — I’m open to discussing and building it.

 📬 Email: **nsameernadaf@gmail.com**
 💼 LinkedIn: [Sameer Nadaf](https://www.linkedin.com/in/sameer-nadaf-92447b21a/)